youthithub/csit/README.md

-soon you can get awesome website
+soon you can get an awesome website